'Mr. Robert' retires after 24 years serving children - Salisbury Post

 SALISBURY – Robert Jones says he got lucky 24 years ago when he applied for a job at Rowan Public Library.

 He had a bachelor’s degree but had taken to working to live rather than living for his work.
-He helped with reading courses at a school when he first got out of college, worked at a school for kids with learning disabilities, on a farm and restaurant jobs, but in 1997 he was looking for a change and a part time job at RPL caught his eye.
+He helped with reading courses at a school when he first got out of college, worked at a school for kids with learning disabilities, on a farm and in restaurant jobs, but in 1997 he was looking for a change and a part time job at RPL caught his eye.

 Friday was his last day, capping more than two decades of bringing stories alive for kids by breaking the rules: being loud, singing, and swapping through an eclectic mix of hats during story time.